Palm Springs Section 14 Survivors Group propose $42M settlement

 The report concludes, Perhaps the most conclusive evidence of the city 's attitude is the fact that the City of Palm Springs kept no official records of the persons displaced and the residences destroyed in Section 14 and could offer no evidence of any attempt at determining that each homeowner and resident had been properly served with eviction notices.
 The City of Palm Springs not only disregarded the residents of Section 14 as property-owners, taxpayers, and voters; Palm Springs ignored that the residents of Section 14 were human beings.

-Documented in the AG’s report were instances of homes valued from $3400 to $8000 which were destroyed by the city without notice to the owners of the impending destruction.
+Documented in the Attorney General’s report were instances of homes valued from $3400 to $8000 which were destroyed by the city without notice to the owners of the impending destruction.

 Mr. Moses Clinton said that his house occupied by his son Harl, was destroyed without his knowledge while his son was at work.
 Harl Clinton's personal belongings, along with a stove, refrigerator, furniture, and an air conditioner, were either destroyed or taken from the house.